Code-Institute-Submissions/shake-n-stir/README.md

 Each page contains a footer, which has a basic site map consisting of Home, Cocktails (Login and Register for non-account users) and (Add Cocktail, and Profile for Logged in users).

+The footer features a search bar, to allow users to quickly search for a cocktail.
+When a user searches for a cocktail they are directed to the cocktails.html page and shown the relevant results.
 The footer also contains social media links for the website's social media accounts.

-In addition, the footer also features a search bar, to allow users to quickly search for a cocktail.
-When a user searches for a cocktail they are directed to the cocktails.html page and shown the relevant results.

-The main feature of the website is the cocktail recipes.
-I have broken this aspect of the website into two sections; the collection of cocktails (cocktails.html) and the individual cocktail page (cocktail.html).

 #### Register and Log In Pages

 ##### Register Page

 The Register Page consists of a simple form where a user can input a username and password.
 To help with creating an account, I have inserted both a password field and a confirm password field.
 To ensure that a user is unable to create an account if their passwords do not match, I have added visual cues via jQuery/Bootstrap validation classes to change the input fields to red and display feedback to the user, to help them create an account.
 In addition, with the help of Python, I have prevented access from posting the form to the database if the password fields do not match.

 Finally, I have a link to the log-in page, just in case a user already has an account.

-In regards to the user registration; I have multiple forms of validation to ensure that the user enters the correct password.
-In addition, within the app.py, I have a validation to ensure that the password field and confirm password field match, otherwise the user cannot register the account.

-I also have front-end cues via javascript and bootstrap which prevents the form from being submitted if the fields are not valid.
-This ensures that the username meets the criteria, as well that both passwords match.

-They are visual cues that highlight the input field as either green or red on attempted submission.
-Furthermore, there is an onchange() for the password confirm field, which quickly shows the user if the passwords match or not.

-Finally, if for some reason the user can bypass the front-end/JS cues in regards to the confirm password validation, the backend code will still prevent the user from logging in with invalid information.

 ##### Log In Page